 The contact details for your unit’s teaching staff are listed on Blackboard.
 Click on the applicable unit and then Contacts.
 Try emailing Unit Tutors/Unit Coordinators first.
 Unless otherwise specified, Course Coordinators are for queries relating to your entire course, such as study plans.

-Your teaching staff may set up discussion boards to communicate topics and queries, share additional resources, and encourage students to engage with each other.
-Functions available on the discussion board will depend on what your Unit Coordinator has activated.
-For some units, discussion board contributions will be part of a marked assessment, often for students to give each other feedback on assessment ideas.
+Discussion boards may be set up by your teaching staff to support communication about topics and questions, share extra resources, and encourage students to engage with each other.
+The features available on the discussion board will depend on what your Unit Coordinator has enabled.
+In some units, contributing to the discussion board may be part of a marked assessment.
+This may include giving feedback to other students on their assignment ideas.

-Ensuring you have the support you need will help you have the confidence to tackle anything thrown your way.
+Ensuring you have the support you need will help you feel confident and ready to handle challenges in your studies.
 Curtin offers a range of support services through AccessAbility.
-If you have a disability, or physical or mental health condition, or if you are caring for someone with a disability you can apply for a Curtin Access Plan (CAP) which is a document that outlines reasonable adjustments recommended for a student.
+If you have a disability, a physical or mental health condition, or if you are caring for someone with a disability, you can apply for a Curtin Access Plan (CAP).
+A CAP is a document that outlines reasonable adjustments recommended to support your study.

-There are also ways to make your resources more accessible to you.
-For example, you can apply a dyslexia font to your readings, or have some of your PDFs read aloud by Adobe Acrobat Reader.
+There are also ways to make your study materials more accessible.
+For example, you can apply a dyslexia-friendly font to your readings, or use Adobe Acrobat Reader to have some PDFs read aloud.

-Throughout your studies, you will collect many files, including weekly readings, sources for assignments, and different assignment versions.
-To keep track of everything:
+Throughout your studies, you will collect many files.
+These may include weekly readings, sources for assignments, and different versions of your assignments.
+To help you keep track of these files:

-Note you may be asked to name your assignments in a certain way before submitting them to Turnitin.
-Check your unit outline for more information.
+Note: You may be required to name your assignments in a specific way before submitting them to Turnitin.
+Check your unit outline for detailed instructions.